prannvat/Energeia/README.md

 # Energeia
-Decentralised way to revolutionise the energy trading market
+Decentralised way to revolutionise the energy trading market.